BlairCurrey/peggle-clone/README.md

 - [ ] deploy to github pages?
 - [ ] make new class for the Ball aimer?
 - [ ] make the spawnBall and collision handler part of the Ball class?
 Peg?
 Pegs?
 - [ ] refactor away from setData/getData on Peg class and groups on Pegs class.
 Should make these properties of the class.
-Group is used to register the pegs with the handler but I can just as easily register each peg in the Peg constructor.
+Group is used to register the pegs with the collision handler but I can just as easily register each peg in the Peg constructor.
-  - maye be closely related to the collision refactor. should that be on the Ball?
+  - may be closely related to the collision refactor. should that be on the Ball?
 Peg?
 Pegs?
 Not sure...
+  - [ ] use or remove uuid package (installed in anticipcation of this but not used yet)
 - [x] update packages

 ## alpha features